toptensoftware/grim-xml/readme.md

 This is a terrible XML parser and you shouldn't use it:

-* No support for CDATA
-* No support for processing instructions
 * No support for namespaces
+* No support for DTD's or parameter entity references
 * No unit tests
-* Spec, schmeck, we didn't bother to read the spec.
+* Spec, schmeck, we didn't bother to read the spec
-* The entire parser is 100 lines of code, pretty sure I forget something.
+* The entire parser is about 100 lines of code, pretty sure I forget something.

 But, if your use case is simple and well known, grim-xml is small, easy to use and if you cross your fingers, hold your mouth right and it's not too windy outside,